DicksonChris/-sveltekit_user_password_auth/src/routes/psuedocode.md

 signs up using page.server.ts form actions...
 (Major changes needed.
 Currently uses cookies(?) and signs in immediately upon signup)

-# login
+# signin

-/login
+/signin
 if auth
 redirect to '/'
 else
-login page with forms
+signin page with forms
-redirect to /profile on login
+redirect to /profile on signin

 # api